 Nucky gets his coat and prepares to leave.
 Margaret tells him the bishop's office called and they need an answer regarding the St. Gregory Award.
 Nucky says he'll think about it and adds, "Happy New Year."
 He leaves.

 Manny prepares to leave and his wife brings him a gift.
 It's "a new hat, for a new year."
 The car outside honks and Manny shouts that he's coming.
 He tells his wife not to wait up.
-Manny opens the door and sees Harrow, who points a shotgun at Manny's head and fires squarely at Manny's left eye, spraying blood all over Manny's entry way.
-As Harrow walks away, we see that Manny's driver has also been shot in the head.
+Manny opens the door.....to Richard Harrow, who promptly fires a shotgun into Manny's head just below the left eye, spraying blood all over Manny's entry way.
+As Harrow walks away, we see that he's also fatally shot Manny's driver.

 Margaret lays in bed alone and can't sleep.
 She turns on the light and reads the story about Carrie Duncan's cross-country flight.